 I mean I have the stock standard villains that come with your default life settings.
 But these are boring and trivial; people that cut me off in traffic or meander slowly through shopping malls with no agenda or sense of urgency.
 Even the vague political enemies that exist in the broad sphere I occupy don’t count.
 My life is lacking a quality nemesis on a personal level…

 I blame Matthew.
-Author of the synoptic Gospel to be precise, although I can think of several other Matthews who have displeased me during my lifetime.
+Author of the synoptic Gospel to be precise, although I can think of several other Matthews who have displeased me during my brief tenure on planet Earth.
 Saint Matthew, specifically, while transcribing Mark by candle light added a couple of his own flourishes, eg ‘But I tell you, love your enemies’ in chapter five, verse forty four.

 I was always led to believe this was meant to underscore a sense of pacifism that’s loaded into the new testament.
 Turn the other cheek as opposed to the previous an eye for an eye policy.
 Kill them with kindness, instead of shanking them with a sharp piece of metal or introducing them viscerally to blunt force trauma.

-I tried a bible study group once.
-But I was deemed too adversarial and was quietly asked not to come back.
+I tried a bible study group once…. *clears throats* I was deemed too adversarial and was quietly asked not to come back.
 Potentially Matthew knew something about the motivating power of a good adversary.
 Be grateful for your good fortune to have a decent enemy.
 Love them, for they make you stronger.

 But how does one even get a good enemy?
 I imagine the quality of an enemy ranges from poor through to excellent.
-Its a pity you can’t interview or test-drive potential candidates.
+Its a pity you can’t interview or test-drive potential candidates before making a decision.